sage-home/sage-model/README.rst

 Plotting the Output
 ===================
+We have a separate `sage-analysis <https://github.com/sage-home/sage-analysis/>`_ python package to assist with plotting `sage` output.
+Please refer to the `sage_analysis documentation <https://sage-analysis.readthedocs.io/en/latest/user/analyzing_sage.html>`_ for more details.

 Requirements
 ------------
 **Analysis can only be performed in Python version >3.6**

-We recommend first setting a Python virtual environment to perform analysis in.
-We refer to the official `documentation
+We recommend first setting up a Python virtual environment to perform analysis in.
+We refer to the official `virtualenv documentation
-<https://docs.python.org/3/library/venv.html>`_ but a virtual environment can be quickly created and activated through:
+<https://docs.python.org/3/library/venv.html>`_, but a virtual environment can be quickly created and activated through:

 .. code::